Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: System Models and Problem Formulation

 \subsection{Channel Models}

 Channel models can be divided into two main categories according to their applications.
-The first kind is the simulation channel model (SCM), which accurately models the EM propagation channel for simulation purposes~\cite{CDL,molisch2006cost259}, among which the most representative example is the TR 38.901 model~\cite{CDL}.
-However, this kind of SCM model is usually over-parameterized, i.e., it contains enormous parameters to ensure model accuracy, whose number of parameters is usually greater than the intrinsic degrees of freedom (DoF) of the channel.
+The first kind is the simulation channel model (SCM), which accurately models the EM propagation channel for simulation and industrial evaluation purposes~\cite{CDL,molisch2006cost259,jaeckel2014quadriga}, among which the most representative example is the TR 38.901 model~\cite{CDL}.
+However, this kind of SCM model is usually over-parameterized, i.e., the number of model parameters is much larger than the number of measurable channel coefficients.
 Due to large numbers of redundant parameters, SCMs cannot be directly applied to designing channel estimation algorithms.

 To solve the complexity curse of SCMs, simpler models~\cite{kermoal2002stochastic,saleh1987statistical} are usually adopted to enable computationally feasible channel estimation, where one of the most often applied model is the Saleh-Valenzuila channel model (SV model,~\cite{saleh1987statistical}).
 We name these simpler models as computational channel models (CCMs).
 CCMs strike a balance between model accuracy and model complexity.
 Thus, properly constructing CCMs is of practical importance in designing efficient channel estimation algorithms.